danpetry/RIOT/doc/memos/rdm-draft-petry-riot-design-goals.md

 ## Abstract

-Although several papers have been published that give a broad technical overview of RIOT, there are as yet no documents focused specifically on guiding technical decision making within the developer community.
+Although several papers have been published that give a broad technical overview of RIOT, there are as yet no overview documents focused specifically on guiding technical decision making within the developer community.
 This document aims to reflect a consensus on the reasoning behind RIOT design and implementation, and so inform efforts for the future.
-It has been reviewed widely by both contributors and maintainers to ensure it reflects collective understanding;
-differences in understanding that were exposed in the process were resolved.
+It has been reviewed widely by both contributors and maintainers to ensure it reflects collective understanding; differences in understanding that were exposed in the process were resolved.

 The result is a record of concrete criteria to help new contributors get up to speed more quickly, and to help both new and experienced developers to resolve